 “Let two or three prophets speak [as inspired by the Holy Spirit], while the rest pay attention and weigh carefully what is said.”
 AMP

-The rest of the church is tasked with weighing what is said.
+Isn’t that interesting—”the rest” of the church is tasked with weighing what is said.
 The King James translates the word weigh as judge, and the Common English Bible translates it as evaluate.
-This verse might be specifically talking about evaluating what is given as a prophesy but I think the general principle has a wider application.
+(This verse might be specifically talking about evaluating what is given as a prophesy but I think the general principle has a wider application than mere prophecy alone).

 Gifts are not a show to be spectated.
 They are sharing intimacies of the Lord one to another.